Barefoot hooves and hoof boots – could your horse benefit?

 - Find boots that are easily cleaned.
 A hose with a spray nozzle is about as complicated as it should be.

 - Hoof boots should match your horse’s job and should be used according to their intended function.
-Don’t use padded up laminitis boots for the horse that is going to be going on the trail.
+Don’t use padded-up laminitis boots for the horse that is going to be going on the trail.

 These boots are great for protection AND keeping packing and diapers in.
-Be aware of all of the spots that can rub your horse.

 - Monitor the soft tissues around your horse’s hooves for signs of wear, sores, irritation, hair loss, etc. The heel bulbs are especially sensitive to sores, as are the coronary bands.